 Gossamer Gear Gorilla (2012) An older version of the Gorilla which I use when doing multi-night backcountry trips or urban travel when I am carrying more weight / volume than appropriate for the Vagabond.
 Its weights just 28oz, comfortable carries up to 25lbs for tens of miles in a day, has survived thousands of miles, and works as a carry-on bag.
 My size L is actually 23″ long, but has been able to fit in airline sizers and overhead luggage bottom in first if not overpacked and placed at an angle.
 Sidenote: The first generations of the Gorilla carried pretty well, the current generation connects the frame directly into the hip belt which has been stiffened compared to the first generation improving it’s carry characteristics.

 Gossamer Gear Vagabond Packable (2021) 23L pack which is comfortable to carry and easily packs away in my larger bag.
-Used for done in a day outdoor activities, as a EDC / grocery shopping bag, and has been used as my primary luggage on trips that don’t require the dress clothing and/or backcountry camping.
+Used for done in a day outdoor activities, as a EDC / grocery shopping bag, and has been used as my primary luggage on trips on several trips.
+This is by fair the most comfortable carrying packable day pack I have ever used.
+Most package daypacks feel like a sack with straps designed to fit a non human.

 Patagonia Cap 3 Tights (2007): added to my legs when facing continuously below freezing conditions.